pineapptech/fleet-management-FE/README.md

 5. **Delete Vehicle Info;** To delete the information of a particular vehicle.

 ## FLEET ALLOCATION
 In the fleet allocation section, it consists of the allocate vehicles button at the top which is used to allocate vehicles.
 On clicking on the button, the allocate vehicles form would pop up.
 The form must be filled before a vehicle is being allocated to the recipient.
-In the form requirements consists of;
+The form requirements consists of;

 1. Vehicle ID
 2. Vehicle Plate Number ID